16 minutes with Elizabeth Renstrom

 Mo: Come out to LA, we can talk about it! [both laughing] Have you been to LA recently?

-Elizabeth: Yeah, I participated in the portfolio reviews that Lucy Foundation organised!
+Elizabeth: Yeah, I participated in the portfolio reviews that Lucy Foundation organized!
 It was the first time I went for a photo specific event besides the LA Art Book Fair.
 It was a lot of fun, but I want to go out there with no trajectory.
 I want to go just to enjoy LA!
 Have you always been out there?

 Mo: I first tried to move here two years ago for a couple months, but went back to Detroit for two years and just moved back here in February.